seaum23/my-blogs/Design Patterns/Factory Pattern.md

+## Definition
+> ### *The factory method pattern defines an interface for creating an object, but lets subclasses decide which class to instantiate.
+Factory method lets a class defer instantiation to subclasses.*

 A factory usually produce product.
-A factory may have various facilities that can product different products but they will have a common company name.
+A factory may have various facilities that can produce different products but they will have a common company name.

 Factory pattern is somewhat similar to that concept.
 When your client code needs different variations of product then you can delegate this task to a factory that will hide the implementation logic.